ochmanskide/immutables/README.md

 ### TODO:

+*
+  * fully implemented method toString(), which calls p -> p.toString()
+* prettyPrint() method which prints JSON
+* prettyPrint(Function f) method which overwrites default p.toString() method
+* rename Fluent into FluentEnum
+* create a new interface Fluent
+* create a new package for .fluent. interfaces/classes
+* make FluentEnum interface extends Fluent
 * uncomment all code that was not implemented yet,
 * add special collector for Collectors.toUnmodifiableMap()
 * allow passing a constructor to the toArray(constructor) and marks as unsafe
 * create overload variants for all .of() methods without the .of(construct)
 * mark methods as @UmodifiableView
 * each method in interface should not have public modifier
 * all other classes should have public static methods (I forgot to change it, after copying from interface)
+* add ImmutableSortedSet class
-* create a Collector for advanced map for example:
+* create a Collector for advanced Set/Map/List for example:

 ```java
   @NotNull